FREQUENTLY ASKED QUESTIONS

 1 Win/Loss Record (40% weight)

 This component evaluates a fighter's record with nuance beyond a simple win percentage.
-Draws count as half a win, knockouts earn a bonus, and losses carry a scaled penalty that accounts for career length.
+Draws count as a quarter of a win, knockouts earn a bonus, and both losses and draws carry scaled penalties that account for career length.

 // Canelo: 63W, 3L, 2D, 39KO, 68 total fights